A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Experiments

-Through our experiments on AMT, we gathered a data set consisting of 99 participants' responses to our questionnaires.
-In the end, we asked the participants to provide us with their demographic information, such as their age, gender, race, education, and political affiliation.
-The purpose of asking these questions was to understand whether there are systematic variations in perceptions of fairness across different demographic groups.\footnote{Answering to this part was entirely optional and did not affect the participant's eligibility for participation or monetary compensation.} Table~\ref{tab:demographic} summarizes the demographic information of our participants and contrasts it with the 2016 U.S. census data.
-In general, AMT workers are not a representative sample of the U.S. population (they often belong to a particular segment of the population who have Internet access and are willing to complete crowd-sourced tasks online).
-In particular, for our experiments, participants were younger and more liberal compared to the average U.S. population.
+To illustrate our framework, we conduct a series of questionnaires on AMT to construct a notion of fairness that best captures people's perceptions in our hypothetical criminal risk prediction context.
+Through our experiments on AMT, we gathered a data set consisting of 90 participants' responses to our questionnaires.
+As a final step, we asked the participants to provide us with their demographic information, such as their age, gender, race, education, and political affiliation.
+The purpose of asking these questions was to understand whether there are systematic variations in perceptions of fairness across different demographic groups.\footnote{Answering to this part was entirely optional and did not affect the participant's eligibility for monetary compensation.} Table~\ref{tab:demographic} summarizes the demographic information of our participants and contrasts it with the 2016 U.S. census data.
+In general, AMT workers are not a representative sample of the U.S. population (they have Internet access and are willing to complete online tasks).
+In particular, our participants were younger and more liberal compared to the average U.S. population. \hha{The majority of our participants were white, with Black and Hispanic minorities underrepresented compared to census numbers.
+(As we mentioned earlier, our experiment is meant as a proof-of-concept; the proper representation of disadvantaged minorities is one of the essential preconditions for the ethical use of such participatory frameworks in the real world.)}